Best Trees for Small Yards

 The typical Chaste Tree (Vitex agnus-castus) is a favorite small tree throughout the warmer regions of the US, including the South, West Coast and temperate Atlantic Coast.
 Chaste trees are known for the profusion of blue flowers that cover the trees in the summer.

-But the real show begins when the lavender-blue flower spikes begin to bloom.
+The summertime show begins when the lavender-blue flower spikes begin to bloom.
 The tree literally becomes covered with fragrant flowers, which attract butterflies, bees and other pollinators.
-Flip Side® Chaste Tree puts out a profusion of 8-inch-long flower panicles, making the tree the perfect focal point in a small landscape.
+A Chaste Tree puts out a profusion of 6-inch-long flower panicles, making the tree the perfect focal point in a small landscape.

-Flip Side® Chaste Tree reaches a mature size of 6-8 feet tall and 8-10 feet wide.
+A Chaste Tree reaches a mature size of 15-20 feet tall and 15-20 feet wide.
+So, it’s not the smallest tree on this list.
+But it does respond well to pruning to fit the available size in your landscape.
 It thrives in USDA zones 7 to 9.
 Available from www.naturehills.com.

 Tamukeyama Japanese Maple (Acer palmatum var. dissectum) has become a favorite of professional garden designers and homeowners alike because of its deep red leaves and diminutive size.